 Social networks have been hot over the last decade.
 Perhaps you want to create the next globally-acclaimed social network?
 Then, you should be thinking about creating a Facebook clone.
 After all, the most successful social network on earth today is Facebook.

 So, how do you go about creating a Facebook clone?

 In this article, I will reveal the ten vital lessons that I acquired from a decade of experience in managing a company that develops mobile apps.
 I will show you the crucial details you need to bring your app idea to a reality.
 You don’t have to pay a dime, just dedicate about 10 minutes to read this article.
 The tips that I provide here can save you a fortune.

 Before I delve into the details of the 10 vital points discussed in this article, let’s start with an overview of Facebook.

 Can you guess the number of users on the Facebook platform?
-Stats from the third quarter of 2019 shows that there are about 2.45 billion active users on the Facebook platform every single month.
+Stats from the first quarter of 2020 shows that there are more than 2.5 billion active users on the Facebook platform every single month.
 About the same period in 2012, the number of active Facebook users just exceeded one billion.
 That was when Facebook made the record as the first social network to boast of a billion users, The latest quarterly report, which is the last in 2019 revealed that 2.8 billion people actively use either Facebook, FB Messenger WhatsApp, or Instagram every month.